Stamp duty for cars explained

 One thing you should consider, of course, is diesel emissions, which, as the recent Volkswagen scandal showed us, are a big issue.

-Some cities, like Paris, are now moving to legislate against all diesel cars, because of the levels of nitrogen dioxide they produce.
+Some cities, like London and Paris - where the mayor has declared she wants all diesel cars off the road by 2020 - are now moving to legislate against all diesel cars, because of the levels of nitrogen dioxide they produce.

 The World Health Organisation estimates that nitrogen dioxide causes more than 22,000 deaths every year in Europe.